alois-git/ProxyServer/README.md

 Java JRE 7

+How to compile it :

+- go to JavaProxyServer/src
+- run command : javac  -sourcepath . server/main/Proxy.java

-How to launch it :
+How to run it :

+- go to JavaProxyServer/src
-java -jar "JavaProxyServer.jar" port
+- run command : java -cp . server.main.Proxy port

-- port is optionnal, default port is 1111
+port is optionnal, default port is 1111

 Example :

-java -jar "JavaProxyServer.jar"
+java -cp . server.main.Proxy
-java -jar "JavaProxyServer.jar" 1234
+java -cp . server.main.Proxy 1234

 Tested with :